-Very few people do this and you’ll find a bit of a last frontier when you head into the interior.
-If nothing else, book a hotel that overlooks the bay as that view is what makes Flores one of the must visit places in Indonesia.
+Very few people do this and you’ll find a bit of the last frontier when you head into the interior.
+If nothing else, book a hotel that overlooks the bay as that view is what makes Flores one of the must-visit places in Indonesia.

 Komodo island also has a population of around 2000 people, all of whom are said to be descendants of convicts who were exiled there in the 19th century by a sultan.
 An interesting list of inhabitants for one of the seven islands in the world to have a beautiful pink beach.

-Red coral pigment produced by the microscopic foraminifera found in nearby shores, mixes with the white sand and creates a soft pink coast that, along with its beautiful underwater life, makes an amazing place to snorkel.
+The red coral pigment produced by the microscopic foraminifera found in nearby shores mixes with the white sand and creates a soft pink coast that, along with its beautiful underwater life, makes an amazing place to snorkel.

 Is there no end to the beautiful islands in this country?
 Lombok is another member of the Lesser Sumba island chain and is best sought after for its beaches and surfing.

-- Our Ultimate Guide to Lombok with Kids — Indonesia Family Travel
+Traveling with your family or children?
+Check out this awesome article: Our Ultimate Guide to Lombok with Kids — Indonesia Family Travel.

 A small desert island trimmed with sandy white beaches and palm trees, sitting in an unreal turquoise lagoon, Gili Trawangan (affectionately known as Gili T) is one of the top Indonesian destinations among backpackers and the most popular of the Gili Islands.

 In addition to its relaxing beaches, scuba diving and snorkeling allure and a youthful, reggae backpacker atmosphere vibes throughout.